 “It is precisely in this interplay between the mind and body, the area where our understanding of physiology is the murkiest, that pain and our reaction to it exist.”

 – Dr. David Schechter, Think Away Your Pain

 Emotions may appear to be ephemeral and insubstantial, but in fact, emotions are interrelated with chemicals in the body.
 If you get really excited or animated about something, you’ll get a release of adrenaline or cortisol.
 These hormones that are released in the adrenal gland affect your body; they also affect your mind and your focus.
 We all know how we sometimes get more energized when we experience excitement or fear.
 I can recall some medical school interviews that I had decades ago—afterwards it was as if I had total recollection of what went on during an interview because I was so energized and adrenalized that my memory centers were essentially locked in the moment.
 On the other hand, we can all think of situations where the opposite happened.
 Maybe we were over-energized, perhaps we met an attractive person that we were interested in during our single days, and we stammered all over our words and couldn’t focus in on anything that was being said.

 These are just a couple of simple examples of how emotions release different chemicals in the body and affect the neurotransmitters in the brain, leading to changes in both our physical state and our perception of different physical signals especially pain, as well as our mental alertness, focus, fear, and worry.
 And all of this is connected.
 That’s why I like to put the words mind and body together in one word: I really considered the mindbody to be part and parcel of the same thing.

-Learn more about Dr. David Schechter’s approach to mind-body medicine in our new course Mind-Body Health and Harmony.
+Learn more about Dr. David Schechter’s approach to mind-body medicine in our online meditation course.